Raspberry pi Pico DSP

 Example Complex DSP Project: Automated Tester

-Let us demonstrate the Pico's potential as an integrated DSP system through a detailed automated testing machine project:
+Let us demonstrate Pico’s potential as an integrated DSP system through a detailed automated testing machine project:

 Hardware:

-• Pico as controller interfaced to sensors, motors etc via HATs
+• Pico as controller interfaced to sensors, motors, etc via HATs

-• Force sensor measures part's structural integrity
+• The force sensor measures the part’s structural integrity

 • stepper motor precisely positions part for analysis